 An impulse purchase is defined as any purchase a customer makes which was not pre-planned or “on their list”.
-A 2012 Bank of Montreal study found that the average Canadian spends over $3,700 on impulse purchases a year.
+A 2012 study by a national bank found that the average consumer spends over $3,700 on impulse purchases a year.
 Impulse purchases must be seen to be bought, which means they should be prominently displayed in a main aisle, clip-stripped, adjacent to related categories, readily visible at service areas, or at the cash.
 Ideal impulse items are priced under $10 and are high margin.

 I know of one hardware dealer who pulls over a million dollars a year in sales from impulse items in his main aisle.
-Canadian Tire does a masterful job of filling your shopping cart with items you didn’t know you needed.
 An 8-store chain in the US Midwest added sidewinders to all of their end caps and filled them with ‘A’ items already merchandised in the store.
 The average margin on these items was 10% higher than the store average.
 Sales of these items increased an average of 180%.

 3. Attentive Sales Staff

 Well-trained sales staff can have a huge impact on the average ticket.
 Armed with product knowledge, they should have the confidence to engage customers to learn more about the projects they are working on and suggest complimentary add-on items the customer will appreciate.
 One of the best categories for this is paints.
 A heads-up sales person can make suggestions for useful sundries while the paint is mixing.
 This can double the sale at margins exceeding 60% and leave the customer confident that they have all the tools they need to do the job right.